 Facebook Data Plug

 Facebook Data Plug uses the Graph API to get data out of Facebook’s platform to the individual’s HAT.
 The Graph API is a ‘social graph’, which represents all data on Facebook as: * nodes, which are Things like, for example, a user or a page * fields, which contain info about the things like, for example, user’s name or birthday * edges, which connect the things like, for example, comments on user’s photos

 Currently supported nodes within the HAT are: Facebook user’s profile (such as name, age, etc), posts and events.
 Future development will feature more updates from a user’s such as likes, check-ins, travels and other connect services like Spotify.
 More information about Facebook Graph API can be found here.

 Dropbox Data Plug currently uses Dropbox API to create metalinks to individual’s photos on Dropbox.
 This allows user to view his/her photos directly from the HAT, while the photos themselves are kept in the Dropbox storage.
 More information about the Dropbox API can be found here.

 iCal Calendar Data Plug

-Calendar Data Plug employs iCalendar file format allowing individuals to collect their calendar information back into their hats. iCalendar Data synchronisation within the HAT is initialised by entering user’s ics calendar url into the form and submitting it.
-It depends on your calendar provider how you can obtain the URL.
+Calendar Data Plug employs iCalendar file format allowing individuals to collect their calendar information back into their hats. iCalendar Data synchronisation within the HAT is initialised by entering the user’s ics calendar url into the form and submitting it.
+How you obtain your calendar URL depends on your calendar provider.
 For example, for Google calendar visit this.
-Currently iCal Celendar Data Plug extracts a simple set of individual’s calendar event information, using ical.js (https://github.com/mozilla-comm/ical.js) library: event name, event start and end dates, “last updated” timestamp, event location, attendees, summary, description and organiser.
+Currently iCal Calendar Data Plug extracts a simple set of individuals’ calendar event information, using ical.js (https://github.com/mozilla-comm/ical.js) library: event name, event start and end dates, “last updated” timestamp, event location, attendees, summary, description and organiser.
 For more information about iCalendar, please visit this.